 And if pilgrimage shopping is not your thing then you can also take a look at the Sai Complex Mall, which is just a few feet away from the gates of Shirdi Sai Baba Temple.
-However, you may not find much as it's still in its development phase,
+However, you may not find much as it's still in its development phase in Maharashtra.

 - SHARE THIS